nhn/tui.grid/packages/toast-ui.vue-grid/docs/getting-started.md

     | --- | --- |
     | String or Object | X |

-    This prop can change language of the chart.
+    This prop can change language of the grid.
 We support `en` and `ko`.
 So in case you just set `String` of these languages.

     If you want to use other languages, you set `Object` that is required `name` and `value`.
 For more infomation which properties of `value` are available, see `data` of [setLanguage of tui.grid](https://nhnent.github.io/tui.grid/api/Grid.html#.setLanguage).